francescovallone/serinus/.website/overview/controllers.md

 # Controllers

-Controllers in Serinus are groups of routes that shares the same base path, pipes and guards.
+Controllers in Serinus are groups of routes that shares the same base base path and guards.

 ## Creating a Controller